 In general, “[t]he determination of whether an impairment substantially limits a major life activity shall be made without regard to the ameliorative effects of mitigating measures” such as medication, medical equipment, prosthetics, hearing aids, low-vision devices, oxygen therapy equipment or assistive technology.
 However, the ameliorative effects of ordinary eyeglasses or contact lenses shall be considered.
 42 U.S.C. § 12102(4)(E)(i)-(ii); 29 C.F.R. § 1630.2(j)(1)(vi).
 The distinction between low-vision devices and ordinary eyeglasses or contact lenses is that glasses or lenses correct visual acuity or eliminate refractive error, whereas low-vision devices magnify or enhance a visual image.
 42 U.S.C. § 12102(4)(E)(iii).

 In an appropriate case, the trial court must instruct the jury that conduct resulting from a disability is part of the disability and is not a separate basis for termination.
 See Gambini v.
 Total Renal Care, Inc., 486 F.3d 1087, 1093 (9th Cir.
-2007) (in case brought under the FMLA and Washington law by a plaintiff terminated after engaging in profanity-laced outburst allegedly caused by bipolar disorder, the Ninth Circuit held that it was error to refuse an instruction stating that conduct resulting from disability is part of the disability and not a separate basis for termination, citing ADA case of Humphrey v.
+2007) (in case brought under the FMLA and Washington law by a plaintiff terminated after engaging in profanity-laced outburst allegedly caused by bipolar disorder, the Ninth Circuit held that it was error to refuse an instruction stating that conduct resulting from a disability is part of the disability and not a separate basis for termination, citing the ADA case of Humphrey v.
 Memorial Hospitals Ass’n, 239 F.3d 1128, 1139-40 (9th Cir.
 2001)).
 However, Gambini did not preclude the employer from arguing that the plaintiff was not a qualified individual or raising a business necessity or direct threat defense.
 Id. at 1095-96.
 In Mayo v.
 PCC Structurals, Inc., 795 F.3d 941, 944 (9th Cir.
 2015), the Ninth Circuit held that an employee who makes serious and credible threats to kill coworkers is not a qualified individual regardless of whether the threats stemmed from mental illness.
 See Instruction 12.10 (ADA—Defenses—Business Necessity) and Instruction 12.11 (ADA—Defenses—Direct Threat).

 Revised March 2024